 Description Job Description:

-Leidos is seeking a mid-level Environmental Scientist r to support environmental projects at multiple office locations, including: Twinsburg, OH, Oak Ridge, TN, and Earth City, MO.
+Leidos is seeking a Junior Environmental Engineer to support environmental restoration projects at the Twinsburg, OH; Earth City, MO; or Oak Ridge, TN office locations.

-Candidates will work independently with Leidos Senior Staff supervision, supervise junior staff, and interface with multiple Leidos offices and subcontractors.
+Candidates will be mentored by local senior-level staff and interface with diverse project teams that include junior to senior level scientists across multiple Leidos offices.
 Applicants should demonstrate excellent written and verbal communication skills and be comfortable working in a team environment with internal and external stakeholders.
 Strong organizational skills are essential.

 Required Education & Experience:

 - Bachelors degree in Environmental, Civil, or Chemical Engineering with 2+ years' related experience or Masters degree in Environmental, Civil or Chemical Engineering with less than 2 years experience.